lp-challenges/swift_general/README.md

 If we expect a variable or object to always contain a value prior to using it, we will declare the variable as a non-optional.
 * Optional binding is the recommended way to unwrap an optional.
 * Optional chaining allows us to call properties, methods, and subscripts on an optional that might be nil.

+## Collections
+Multiple items into a single unit.
+The data stored in a Swift collection must be of the same type
+* Arrays: tore data in an ordered collection
+* Dictionaries: unordered collections of key-value pairs
+* Sets: unordered collections of unique values